Treating Your Pain with PRP Injections

 Platelet Rich Plasma

-Platelet Rich Plasma Therapy (PRP) is a procedure that uses your body’s natural healing properties to decrease the amount of time it takes to heal injuries to tendons, ligaments, and muscles.
-Often PRP is used to help treat a tear caused by a recent athletic injury or to help joint pain.
+Platelet Rich Plasma Platelet Rich Plasma Therapy (PRP) is a procedure that uses your body’s natural healing properties to decrease the amount of time it takes to heal injuries to tendons, ligaments, and muscles.
+Often PRP is used to help treat a tear caused by a recent athletic injury or to help with joint pain.
+This procedure is relatively simple, minimally invasive, and performed in an outpatient environment.

-Common Conditions Treated with PRP
+Common Conditions Treated

 • Arthritis